Judslat/nandflash/README.md

 Run the program and just click the button to start the process.
-The only intervention needed is to enter the com port that is being used, if you arent sure then run Device Manager and look under Ports to see which one is in use by TTL adaoptor.
+The only intervention needed is to enter the com port that is being used, if you arent sure then run Device Manager and look under Ports to see which one is in use by TTL adaptor.

 The program will run the first flash, then exit after 20 seconds It will then run the flash again until it completes